The Top 5 Hair Regrowth Systems for Men in 2026

 If you're reading this, you've probably already been through the cycle.

 Biotin gummies that did nothing.
 A $70 serum that smelled like rosemary and delivered a refund request.
 Minoxidil that only seemed to work as long as you kept using it — and the dread of what happens when you stop.
-Finasteride horror stories on Reddit that made you close the tab.
+The prescription-pill horror stories on Reddit that made you close the tab.
 A transplant quote that came back at $9,400 and a 10-day recovery you can't take off work.

 And somewhere in all of that, you started asking the only question that actually matters: